Skip to main content

 The output is blurry on high-DPI devices

-Your source is likely smaller than the 4× master convention.
-A larger source means sharper output across all densities.
-Aim for at least 4× the intended display size, or use SVG sources when possible.
+Your source is probably smaller than the 4× master size.
+Use a larger source, at least 4× the intended display size, or switch to SVG when possible.

 JPG output has a white background instead of transparency